sbpy100/Quiz_Recomendation_system/README.md

 ## Prerequisites
 To run this project, ensure that you have the following installed:
 Python (preferably version 3.7 or higher)
-Required Packages: Use the following command to install the necessary libraries:.<br>
+Required Packages: Use the following command to install the necessary libraries;
----

 bash
 Copy
 Edit
 pip install pandas numpy scikit-learn matplotlib seaborn.---
+---
 Datasets: Ensure you have the following CSV files: history.csv: Historical quiz performance data. current.csv: Most recent quiz performance data.